daat2/online-recipe-cookware/README.md

 * Heroku Deployment Steps:
 * Assumptions:
     * User has Heroku account.
-    * Files added and commited to git using git commands.
+    * Files added and committed to git using git commands.

 1. Created Heroku App with the App name.
 2. Linked my  local Git repository to Heroku.